The best independent guide to north Portugal

 Related article: Porto to Guimarães

 Guimarães is known as the birthplace of Portugal, as it was here that the first king of Portugal (Afonso Henriques) was born in 1109.

 Afonso was baptised in the Igreja de São Miguel do Castelo, one of the oldest churches in Portugal.
-This small chapel stands in front of the castle, and the baptism font is still in its original location.
+This small chapel stands in front of the castle, and the baptism font can still be found in its original location.

 The battle of São Mamede in 1128, which established Portugal as an independent country, was fought just outside of Guimarães.
 This battle pitted Afonso Henriques against his mother, Teresa of Portugal, and the Kingdom of León.

 After Afonso's victory, Guimarães became the capital of the newly established kingdom, but after 20 years the capital was relocated to Coimbra.